-If this is you, stop right here and vow to be more conscious in your approach and mindful around judging yourself for needing to spend time rejuvenating rather than pushing forward constantly.
+If this is you, stop right here and vow to be more conscious in your approach and mindful of judging yourself for needing to spend time rejuvenating rather than pushing forward constantly.

 The goal is to shift your mindset so that you see rejuvenation itself as a step in the right direction, as progress and productivity.
-This way, you can stop seeking forward momentum from alternative means (e.g. doing more work) and let the process of rebuilding unfold.
+This way, you can stop seeking forward momentum from alternative means (e.g. doing more work) and let the rebuilding process unfold.

 Set aside time to reframe and take ownership for your inner replenishment.
 All high performers make this connection eventually, and once they do, they never go back.